Professional Chapters: ACM Bylaws

 2. The Vice Chair shall preside at meetings in the absence of the Chair, assist the Chair in the management of the Chapter, and perform other duties that may be assigned by the Chair.

-3. The Treasurer shall keep the minutes of all Chapter and Executive Council meetings and maintain the chapter's financial records.
+3. The Treasurer shall keep the minutes of all Chapter meetings and maintain the chapter's financial records.
 Other duties of the Treasurer include:

 a.
 Collecting dues, pay all bills, and maintain records for the chapter.